By Michael Rosenthal

 We can find the contemporary legacy of this debate in the criticism made by some Orthodox Jews that the Reform movement is not really a form of Judaism at all, but closer to the medieval Karaites.
 The Karaites believed in a literal interpretation of the Bible and they did not accept the authority of the Rabbis, expressed in the Talmud, or Oral Law.
 In other words, Reform Jews, like the Karaites, by picking and choosing which commandments to believe and follow, are really no longer Jews at all.

 Spinoza went much further than his predecessors.
 For him it was not just a matter of picking the essential beliefs but of redefining the very reasons that we believe them.
-To see what this means, in our CLF session we looked at several key passages of Spinoza’s notorious work, the Theological-Political Treatise, which he published anonymously in 1670.
-Although the book appeared fourteen years after Spinoza was expelled from the Synagogue, we can assume that it contained at least some of the ideas that got him into trouble in the first place.
+To see what this means, in a recent session we looked at several key passages of Spinoza’s notorious work, the Theological-Political Treatise, which he published anonymously in 1670.
+Although the book appeared fourteen years after Spinoza was expelled from the synagogue, we can assume that it contained at least some of the ideas that got him into trouble in the first place.
 (He certainly had not learned his lesson.
 The Treatise angered pretty much everyone who read it, from the government, which banned and burned it, to fellow philosophers who excoriated its author for undermining religion.)

 What are those ideas?
 Spinoza claims that God and Nature are one and the same.
 In other words, God is not transcendent or outside of nature in some sense, but immanent to the natural order expressed in its eternal law-like activity.
 It follows that God is not like human beings in any sense.
 He does not speak or communicate like a person would.
 So, if there is such a thing as revelation, in which the word of God is communicated to man, then it must be understood metaphorically, not as a literal event.
 The best way to know God—a path that is open to all human beings through their capacity to reason and observe—is to investigate nature itself.